 - parmesan rind if you have one

-- 4 cups chicken stock, vegetable stock, or water (Don't be afraid to use water — that's what I used the second time around, and that's what I will use from here on out.)
+- 4 cups water, chicken stock, or vegetable stock (Don't be afraid to use water — that's what I always use)

 - kosher salt to taste

 - toasted bread for serving